Expungement lawyers can help you build a better future for you and your family.

 Most of the offenses that cannot be expunged are sex offenses involving minors.

-If you would like a free consultation regarding whether you qualify for an expungement, you can speak with me directly.
-Just click here:
+If you would like a free consultation regarding whether you qualify for an expungement, click the contact button at the bottom of this article.

 Timeframe and Process for Getting an Expungement

 The process to obtain an expungement usually takes between 30-60 days, depending on the court and depending on the current caseload of that courthouse.